 # where writable file systems are necessary.
 Adjust path as appropriate for your computing environment.

-# Set R_LIBS_USER to a path specific to rocker/rstudio to avoid conflicts with
+# Set R_LIBS_USER to an existing path specific to rocker/rstudio to avoid conflicts with

 # personal libraries from any R installation in the host environment